TurtleGod7/Strawberry-Puff-Bot/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
+I'm also working on a website and a PvP function for the bot and I would love for some support on that.

 ## License